paylogic/developer.paylogic.com/content/articles/settei.rst

 Read settings
 =============

-After :code:`settei` package is installed, we can use it to get configuration settings for the groups that we have already defined.
+After creating settings, we can read them and use them in the rest of our application by using the :code:`get_config` function.
 Note that in :code:`get_config` function we specify the application name and not the group name.
 For example, if we want to load settings for the application :code:`application1` and we have defined a group of environments with the name :code:`settings_application1`,